kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 ```

 In the analogy of the bookshelf, using `deepcopy()` would be like asking the librarian to make a photocopy of a book and placing it at a new location on the shelf.
-Then the librarian would take away the old `y` label that you were holding and give you a new `y` label associated with this new object.

-The new object created is completely independent from the old, with its own unique address.
-Any changes made to the original object will not affect the copy and vice versa.

 ```txt
       0x00 0x01 0x02 0x03 0x04 0x05 0x06 0x07 0x08 0x09 0x0A 0x0B 0x0C 0x0D 0x0E 0x0F